‘One Piece’ 858: Luffy Meets Capone And Chiffon Reveals Why Big Mom Hates Lola

 — ｓｐａｒｋ (@HanayoNao) March 9, 2017

 On the other side of the Whole Cake Island, an injured Pekoms lies in the infirmary aboard Jinbei’s ship.
-In the previous chapter, Capone had attempted to kill Pekoms because the latter had learnt that the former planned to kill Big Mom.
+In the previous chapter, Capone had attempted to kill Pekoms because the latter had learned that the former planned to kill Big Mom.
 Surprisingly, Pekoms survived and is being nursed back to health.
 Despite being injured, Pekoms insists on finding out if Jinbei alerted Big Mom about the sinister plot, but he is stopped from getting up by the crew.

 The scene shifts back to Luffy and Sanji out in the fields.
-Jinbei confirms Capone’s location and adds that they will head their through the Mirror World.
+Jinbei confirms Capone’s location and adds that they will head there through the Mirror World.
 With a little over four hours left for the wedding ceremony, the duo arrives at Fire Tank Pirates hideout, where Capone is staying with his gang.
 Monster Gun, a member of Capone’s gang and the boss’ son, greets the duo, but asks them to take a nice, clean bath before they are allowed to meet with the boss.
-A fresh-looking Chopper greets them and reiterates the instructions which luffy finds odd.
+A fresh-looking Chopper greets them and reiterates the instructions which Luffy finds odd.

 Since the gang inside Brulee’s Mirror World was able to reach the location quickly, the ladies are taking a long leisurely bath inside a special washroom meant for them.
 In the ladies’ bath, Lola’s sister, Lady Shiffon, explains why Lola, her twin sister, is shunned and hated by Big Mom.
 Chiffon explains that Big Mom intended to marry off Lola to the prince of giants, Loki, in order to seek an alliance with the most powerful clan.
 Big Mom has always intended to get her daughters married for political gains.
 Although the prince was in love with Lola, she wasn’t, and hence she ran away from the wedding.